phizzog-com/vault/README.md

 # Vault

-**Secure-first notes context engine that turns your knowledge into AI superpowers.**
+**Fast, private, and beautiful open-source notes app with AI-powered contextual knowledge discovery for privacy-conscious professionals**

 Vault is more than an app—it's the platform for the next evolution of human capability.
 The human-AI bridge where your domain knowledge becomes the foundation for achieving superhuman intelligence.